 Ever wondered how many animal names begin with X?
-While it may seem impossible to round up more than 5, there is undoubtedly a long list waiting to be explored!
-From fish and birds to mammals and insects, we’ve gathered 30 fascinating creatures for you to explore!
-Dive right in and discover a comprehensive list of 30 X-citing animals and common species that begin with the letter X!
+While it may seem impossible to round up more than five, there is undoubtedly a long list waiting to be explored!
+From fish and birds to mammals and insects, we’ve gathered some new and X-citing creatures for you to explore!
+Dive right into our list of 50 fascinating animals that start with the letter X and get ready to impress your friends with new and interesting facts about the animal kingdom!

 1. X-Ray Tetra

-The x-ray tetra is a bony fish that can be found in coastal rivers.
-They are omnivorous that enjoy small bugs and insect lavae.
-They are approximately 5cm in length and get along well with other species; making them great tank companions to a host of other fish.
+The X-ray tetra is a bony fish that can be found in coastal rivers.
+They are omnivorous and enjoy small bugs and insect larvae.
+They are approximately 5 cm in length and get along well with other species; making them great tank companions to a host of other fish.

 Learn More: Aquarium Source